-The Multi Academy Trust will continue to strive to provide outstanding education and improve the levels of performance of its pupils at all levels.
+The Multi Academy Trust will continue to strive to provide outstanding education and improve the levels of performance of its pupils at all levels, actively engaging with a larger trust during the merge process.
 The Multi Academy Trust will continue to aim to attract high quality teachers and support staff in order to deliver its objectives.